jacobuhlig/dns/README.md

 In order to block the domain `foodora.dk`, one has to add `||foodora.dk^` to a blocklist.

-It is important to be aware that domains often redirect to other domains through various spans of browsing.
+It is important to be aware that domains often redirect to other domains over the course of various spans of browsing.

 In order to then effectively block any access to the domain, all those domains should also be added to the list like so `||foodora.dk^